 Underpinning our commitment to continuously improve audit quality is a robust system of quality control.
-Grant Thornton International has developed policies of quality control which apply to all member firms.
-These policies are based on the requirements set out in International Standard on Quality Control 1 (ISQC1) for firms and the Code of Ethics for Professional Accountants issued by IESBA.
-These policies and procedures are set out in the firms Ethics and Quality Control Manual.
-The policies and procedures have been tailored to ensure they also comply our local standards issued by Chartered Accountants Ireland and IAASA.
+Grant Thornton International Ltd has developed policies of quality control which apply to all member firms.
+These policies are based on the requirements set out in International Standard on Quality Management 1 (ISQM1) for firms and the IESBA Code of Ethics.
+These policies and procedures are set out in the Firm's Quality Management Manual.
+The policies and procedures have been tailored to ensure they also comply our local regulatory requirements.